-Living Vehicle models for 2021 range between 11,000 and 15,000 lbs. base weight, with a massive 4500 lb. carrying capacity.
+Living Vehicle models range between 11,000 and 15,000 lbs. base weight, with a massive 4500 lb. carrying capacity.
 The gross vehicle weight rating (GVWR) of a top-end LV is upwards of 18,000 lbs.
 If you're going to be living in it full-time, make sure you have enough carrying capacity that includes the weight of everything you want to take with you, such as LV gear, water, and toys – it all adds up!

 We refer to this as the hitch tongue weight, and for an LV or any bumper pull trailer, the tongue weight is typically 10 percent of the overall trailer's weight.
 So, if you have an LV that when loaded is about 15,000 lbs., then you're going to have a 1500 lb. hitch weight.
 Of course, the tongue weight can go up or down depending on what you pack and where it's located inside your LV, but this is a good starting point.

 Short beds aren't that much shorter and tend to range from 5 feet to about 6-1/2 feet.
 While it may not feel like much of a difference the drivability is significant.
-I have owned both long and short bed trucks, and here again, it all comes down to what you're optimizing for, aka your priority.
+I have owned both long and short-bed trucks, and here again, it all comes down to what you're optimizing for, aka your priority.
 If you plan to use your truck as a daily driver, which I recommend, a short bed will be much more maneuverable in tight spaces because a shorter wheelbase is easier to navigate into and out of tight parking lots.
-Now, compare this to a long bed with 2 more feet of length, you can see how this makes a big difference.
+Now, compare this to a long bed with 2 more feet of length, and you can see how this makes a big difference.
 Sure, you can certainly carry around more gear with you, but unless you have very specific gear requirements, I highly recommend a short bed configuration.
-Best of all, there really is no difference in towing or payload capacity with a long or short bed truck, either.
+Best of all, there really is no difference in towing or payload capacity with a long or short-bed truck, either.